Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

 - Letting you sell your products directly to a huge audience of more than 2.96 monthly billion Facebook users right from your Facebook page

-Whether you have an existing online store on a different platform or plan to use Facebook Shop exclusively, you need to set up your Commerce Manager.
-This is where you will initially set up your Facebook Shop or connect your ecommerce platform.
+Whether you have an existing online store on a different platform or plan to use Facebook Shops exclusively, you must set up your Commerce Manager.
+This is where you will initially set up your Facebook Shops or connect your ecommerce platform.

-Note: If you are new to selling on Facebook, you are most likely going to be managing your business from the Meta Business Suite.
-For those that have had experience with launching ads on Facebook, you are most likely going to be more familiar with the Facebook Business Manager.
+Note: If you are new to selling on Facebook, you’ll likely be managing your business from the Meta Business Suite.
+For those that have had experience with launching ads on Facebook, you might be more familiar with the Facebook Business Manager.
 Don’t fret—the two are basically the same.

 Facebook routinely transitions users to its new platforms automatically.
 If you prefer to work with the more familiar Facebook Business Manager, follow the guide to switch from Meta Business Suite to Business Manager.

-Currently, this feature is only available to businesses based in the US because you need a US bank account and business address to enable checkout.
+For US-based businesses, you must select checkout On Facebook and Instagram or your shop will not be supported.
+You need a US bank account and business address to enable checkout.
 In addition, you are required to present the following information to set up checkout on Facebook or Instagram:

 - Business category and type